VictoriaMetrics/VictoriaLogs/docs/victorialogs/security-and-lb.md

 so when configuring write requests, it is important to set this path for request authorization.

-Example vmauth configuration that allows insert requests with Basic auth authentication and distributes load between `vlinsert` nodes in the cluster:
+Example vmauth configuration that allows insert requests with Basic auth and distributes load between `vlinsert` nodes in the cluster:

 ```yaml
 users: